 - methods to measure program implementation and progress

-For other programs that follow the school year but do not meet the after-school program guideline criteria (such as in-school day and Saturday programs), use our program grant proposal guidelines.
-Proposals for programs that follow the school year are due April 9, 2020.
+For other programs that follow the school year but do not meet the after-school program guideline criteria (such as in-school day and Saturday programs), use our program grant application.
+Proposals for programs that follow the school year are due April 29, 2021.

 In order to apply:

 - Organization must be tax exempt under IRS section 501(c)(3).

 With very few exceptions, we do not fund: